Dimpho-Molepo/DIMMOL405_BCL2401_GroupA_Dimpho-Molepo_DJS02/README.md

-# DJS02 Project Brief: Whole Number Divider
+# DJS02: Whole Number Divider

 This project focuses on enhancing a web-based Whole Number Divider application.
 It's designed to help students apply their knowledge of error handling, guided by specific user stories.
 Before proceeding, familiarise yourself with the Gherkin syntax, a crucial tool for understanding user stories and requirements.
 Refer to the provided reading materials for a comprehensive guide.
 Below is the HTML and JavaScript code for a “Whole Number Divider”.
 At the moment it only meets two user stories (see below under “Resolved Stories”).
 Please ensure that it meets all user stories listed below:

-This exercise provides user stories in [the Gherkin syntax](https://docs.behat.org/en/v2.5/guides/1.gherkin.html).
-Please make sure you understand the use and meaning of this syntax before continuing.
-Check out this resource from [Cucumber](https://cucumber.io/docs/gherkin/reference/).

-#### Project Overview
+## Project Overview

 The existing codebase for the Whole Number Divider meets certain user stories but falls short on others.
-Your task is to modify and extend the code to address all specified user stories, ensuring a robust, user-friendly application.
+I was tasked to modify and extend the code to address all specified user stories, ensuring a robust, user-friendly application.

 ![alt text](image.png)

-#### Starter Code
+## Starter Code

 The provided HTML and JavaScript setup a basic form for inputting two numbers (dividend and divider) and a button to perform the calculation.
 The current script captures form submissions and displays the division result.
 However, it lacks validation, error handling, and the logic to meet all user stories.

-<h2 style="color:#e67e22">Resolved Stories</h2>
+<h2 style="color:#e67e22">User Stories</h2>

 1. **Initial State**: On page load, the message “No calculation performed” is displayed, indicating no action has been taken yet.
 2. **Whole Number Division**: Upon submitting two numbers that divide evenly (e.g., 20 divided by 10), the application correctly displays the whole number result.